-There were no significant changes of assumptions for each of the reported plan years ended September 30, except for the following:
+There were no significant changes of assumptions for each of the reported plan years ended September 30 except for the following:

-- 2022 - The discount rate and investment rate of return used in the September 30, 2021 actuarial valuation decreased by 0.80 percentage points.

-- 2019 - The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.25 percentage points.

-- 2018 - The discount rate used in September 30, 2017 actuarial valuation decreased by 0.45 percentage points.
-The valuation also includes the impact of an updated experience study for periods from 2012 to 2017.

-- 2017 - The discount rate used in the September 30, 2016 actuarial valuation decreased by 0.50 percentage points.
+- 2023 The valuation includes the impact of an updated experience study for periods from 2017 to 2022. - 2022 The discount rate and investment rate of return used in the September 30, 2021 actuarial valuation decreased by 0.80 percentage points. - 2019 The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.25 percentage points. - 2018 The discount rate used in September 30, 2017 actuarial valuation decreased by 0.45 percentage points.
+The valuation also includes the impact of an updated experience study for periods from 2012 to 2017. - 2017 The discount rate used in the September 30, 2016 actuarial valuation decreased by 0.50 percentage points.